Wet woodland

 Agree case studies etc through Consultation.

-Wet woodlands in the Bovey Valley and Yarner Woods are being managed and restored for their special species as part of a landscape scale management approach to integrated habitat management across woodland, farmland and heathland.
+Wet woodlands in the Bovey Valley and Yarner Woods are being managed and restored for their special species as part of a landscape-scale approach to integrated habitat management across woodland, farmland and heathland.
 How????

-North Devon Biosphere Wood 4 Water? supports landowners to create woodland to improve water quality and reduce flooding.
+North Devon Biosphere Wood 4 Water? helps landowners create woodland to improve water quality and reduce flooding.
 Does this include wet woodland?

 Where to visit